-1 Lucent PAC.
-The signed form must be received by Lucent, in order for any further 2 deductions to be implemented.
-In view of the fact that Lucent's request for advice was 3 made before the first deduction, Lucent PAC may retain the funds from that deduction 4 under the following circumstances.
-5 In the deduction authorization form to be signed by the contributing employee, the 6 employee should also be given an option to state (such as by marking a box) that he or 7 she approves the deduction made in October.
-In order for Lucent to be able to retain an 8 October deduction, it must receive the employee's affirmative response within sixty days 9 of your receipt of this opinion.
-After that, Lucent PAC must refund the deduction 10 amount.
-Until Lucent receives such a reply, the PAC should place the October deduction 11 made for the employee in a separate bank account (holding all those deductions) from 12 which it will not make disbursements, or it should maintain sufficient funds to make the 13 refunds without using those amounts for other disbursements.
-See, by analogy, 11 CFR 14 103.3(b)(4).
-15 This response constitutes an advisory opinion concerning the application of the 16 .
-Act, or regulations prescribed by the Commission, to the specific transaction or activity 17 set forth in your request.
-See 2 U.S.C. §437f.
-18 Sincerely, 19 20 Lee Ann Elliott 21 Chairman 22 23 Enclosures (AOs 1996-23, 1995-36, 1994-23, 1993-23, 1991-19, 1990-10, and 1989-16) 24 25 26
+In the deduction authorization form to be signed by the contributing employee, the employee must also be given an option to state (such as by marking a box) that he or she approves the deductions made up until that point (i.e., for October, November, and possibly December).
+In order for Lucent to be able to retain the prior deductions of an employee, it must receive his or her affirmative response within sixty days of your receipt of this opinion.
+After that, Lucent PAC must refund the deduction amount to the employee, and all payroll deductions for employees not giving affirmative consent for future deductions must be discontinued.
+Until Lucent receives such a reply, the PAC must place the prior deductions made for the employee in a separate bank account (holding all those deductions) from which it will not make disbursements, or it must maintain sufficient funds to make the refunds without using those amounts for other disbursements.
+See, by analogy, 11 CFR 103.3(b)(4).

+This response constitutes an advisory opinion concerning the application of the Act, or regulations prescribed by the Commission, to the specific transaction or activity set forth in your request.
+See 2 U.S.C.
+437f.